 Ervin & Vivian Martin Commercial Street Residence – 1935

-In the mid-1920s, Perley A. Gowan purchased the former Willard Burton Barber Shop building next door to Ervin Martin’s residence where he operated his grocery store until the 1940s.
+In the mid-1920s, Perley A. Gowen purchased the former Willard Burton Barber Shop building next door to Ervin Martin’s residence where he and his wife Fidella operated a grocery store until the 1940s.

 Perley A. Gowen Store Advertisement

 Commercial Street from Warren Square